BadFishlers/BadFishlers/README.md

   cover only allowed if youre oomf! <br>
   <br>
   w2i most of the time otherwise i wont see what you said to me! (mostly afk or not looking) so dont expect me to reply sorryy :.( <br>
-  C+H most of the time unless name says otherwise! (like dni/dniuc/dniuf or dnt) i allow inspo for my ponies!! dont copy without asking <br>
-  if i move away from you in pony town (while c+h) i probably have to leave! so please dont take it in any way bad! <br>
+  C+H most of the time unless name says otherwise! (like dni/dniuc/dniuf/dnt) ask to take inspo for my ponies! most of the time ill allow it if i move away from you in pony town (while c+h) i probably have to leave! : ( <br>
  <br>
-normally around tuichuf/mortisfication (my partner!! <3) and sour!
-(MY FUNPHEW) moralz (yucke) #goodstuff <br>
+normally around tui/mortisfication (my partner!! <3) and sour!
+(MY FUNPHEW) moralz/moralify (yucke) #goodstuff <br>
 <br>
 <br>
 <img align="right" src="https://github.com/BadFishlers/BadFishlers/blob/c59adc105599b0c18109f0408fbefd0b43c1adb4/Screenshot%202026-08-15%20173519.png" alt="placeholder" width="400" />
 <p align="left">
 i follow people who i find cool or have cool githubs/ponies!! <br>
 <br>
-big fan of PHIGHTING!, EDDSWORLD, TDU, TCF, OT, <br>
+big fan of PHIGHTING!, ROBLOX MYTHS (oc, tcf, tdu!!) <br>
-ROBLOX MYTHS or ROBLOX in general ok ok if your apart of these <br>
+MCYT (lifesteal and UU) and ROBLOX in general ok ok if <br>
-fandoms INT!! if you want <br>
+your apart of these fandoms INT!! if you want <br>
 <p align="left">
 discord is (badfish._) if you want to contact me! <br>
   <br>